waocats/crabgo/src/doc/src/reference/registry-web-api.md

     // Indicates the add succeeded, always true.
     "ok": true,
     // A string to be displayed to the user.
-    "msg": "user ehuss has been invited to be an owner of crate cargo" }
+    "msg": "user ehuss has been invited to be an owner of crate crabgo" }
 ```